-*The Pikes Peak Cog Railway is currently closed until Spring 2018.*
+*The Pikes Peak Cog Railway is currently closed for 2018.*

 Broadmoor Pikes Peak Cog Railway